JTReid/challenge-memd-api/README.md

     - Response will be the member

  Feel free to construct this integration however you like.
-When we are finished, we'll use the Rails console to interact with the MeMD API
+When we are finished, we'll use the Rails console to interact with the API